 The Library conducts random spot-check and complete (wall-to-wall) inventories of the Collection.
 During random spot-check inventories, a number of things are verified, including but not limited to the item's location, description, condition, and completeness of its catalog records.
-During complete inventories, the Library Director or an appointed staff member will document the location of every object within the Collection.
-Wall-to-wall inventories shall be conducted every ten years and spot-check inventories shall be carried out every three to five years.
-[Insert responsible person here] is responsible for establishing a schedule for inventories.
+During complete inventories, the Library Director or an appointed staff member will document the location of every objectitem within the Collection.
+Wall-to-wall inventories shall be conducted every ten (10) years and spot-check inventories shall be carried out every three (3) to five (5) years.
+[Insert responsible person here].
+The Grutzmacher Collection Committee is responsible for establishing a schedule for inventories.

-C. Missing Objects
+C. Missing ObjectItems

-While conducting a spot-check or a comprehensive inventory, if an object is not found, [insert responsible person] will record this information in all paper and digital registration files and notify [insert responsible person or governing authority].
-A thorough search for the object will take place.
+While conducting a spot-check or a comprehensive inventory, if an objectitem is not found, [insert responsible person]the authorized Library staff member conducting the audit will record this information in all paper and digital registration files and notify the Library Director immediately [insert responsible person or governing authority].
+A thorough search for the objectitem will take place.
+If the item is not found with one (1) month, the Library Director will notify the Grutzmacher Collection Committee immediately.